Natalie Spautz, LMFT

 See other therapists in Oakland, CA.

-Are you feeling stressed out more often than not?
+Are you feeling stressed out and unable to manage the stress?
 Are you feeling resentful in one or more relationships and don't know how to get what you need?
-Do you feel empty, lonely or hungry for something and you can't quite put your finger on why?
+Do you feel ready for a change that will bring you more love, satisfaction and aliveness in your day to day experience?

 Anxiety, depression, stress and anger are experiences many people have at some point in their lives.
 When you've gotten stuck in one of these experiences, or seem to keep coming back to the same struggle, it can be a sign that a part of you is calling for healing.
 Doing healing in psychotherapy can give you structure, clarity and support to make healing change possible.

 My approach is supportive of developing a connection to your inner self so that you can communicate from your heart.
 Practicing an attitude of curiosity and acceptance, my goal is to build trust with you and to understand your unique experience.
-I find that the more carefully I listen, the more accurately I can understand you and help you find your inner truth and your own path to healing.
+When working together, I aim to help you feel respected and understood.
 I truly believe in the healing powers of self-discovery and self-acceptance.
 I strive to help you cultivate the kind of relationships you long for, with yourself, others and the world around you.

 Email or Call Natalie Spautz, LMFT at 1-800-651-8085 ext.
 18601